 Since 1945, Maine’s blueberry growers and processors have provided financial support for research at the University of Maine.
 Through this successful research partnership, improved cropping practices have been developed such as Integrated Crop Management (ICM) and Best Management Practices (BMP).
 Growers throughout the crop cycle monitor disease and insect levels to help minimize fruit destruction without harming the environment.
 When critical levels are reached, growers consider a full range of control methods, from cultural techniques to the selective application of pesticides.
-(See our crop management schedule) (See “A Pocket Guide to IPM Scouting in Wild Blueberries“)
+(See our crop management schedule and “A Pocket Guide to IPM Scouting in Wild Blueberries“)

 Future of the Wild Blueberry

 In 2007, direct and indirect economic impact of the wild blueberry industry in Maine totaled $250 million, so wild blueberries make a major contribution to Maine’s economy.
 What’s more, thanks to new research on the health and nutritional benefits of blueberries, there is a growing demand for both fresh and processed wild blueberries in the U.S. and abroad.
 The future looks bright for Maine’s wild blueberries! (see Maine’s Wild Blueberry Business: Innovation, Growth, Impact)

 To find out more about Maine wild blueberries and the land they grow on, talk with a local blueberry grower, contact Extension blueberry specialist David Yarborough, University of Maine Cooperative Extension, or contact the Wild Blueberry Commission of Maine.